kubeshop/testkube/docs/cli/testkube_executors_create.md

       --executor-type string     executor type (defaults to job) (default "job") -h, --help                     help for create
-  -i, --image string             if uri is git repository we can set additional branch parameter -n, --name string              unique script name - mandatory -t, --types stringArray        types handled by exeutor -u, --uri string               if resource need to be loaded from URI
+  -i, --image string             if uri is git repository we can set additional branch parameter -n, --name string              unique test name - mandatory -t, --types stringArray        types handled by exeutor -u, --uri string               if resource need to be loaded from URI
       --volume-mount string      where volume should be mounted